cathyxuhyx/MUSA_800_Austin-Bus-Network-Prediction/README.md

 The final markdown report can be found [here](https://pennmusa.github.io/MUSA_801.io/project_17/index.html), which contains all details of the projects including data wrangling, exploratory analysis, model development, and web application development.

-For more projects from the practicum, check out the [MUSA project page](https://pennmusa.github.io/MUSA_801.io/).
+For more projects from the practicum, check out the [MUSA/Smart Cities practicum project page](https://pennmusa.github.io/MUSA_801.io/).